Deciding what medication to take backpacking

 First Aid Kit Checklist

-I like to keep a little stash of plasters in our day-bag in case of any accidents, and generally opt for waterproof or the super strong old-school fabric type.
+I like to keep a little stash of band-aids in our day-bag in case of any accidents, and generally opt for waterproof band-aids or the super strong old-school fabric type.
 It’s really easy to sustain minor foot injuries like a stubbed toe or blisters during a hike.

 In case we need to use the bandages, we packed half a dozen safety pins.
 These also come in handy for other things such as temporarily mending holes in backpacks etc.